Luisreyescc/FinTrackr/test/README.md

 # README - Mass Posting Scripts

-These scripts allow you to perform mass postings on different social media platforms in an automated manner.
+These scripts allow you to perform mass postings.
 Make sure you have the necessary credentials and comply with the usage policies of each platform.

 ## Requirements